Skip to Main Content

 Linking to publicly available online content like news websites, existing online videos, etc is rarely a copyright issue.
 (Better not to link to existing content that looks obviously infringing itself - Joe Schmoe's YouTube video of the entire "Black Panther" movie is probably not a good thing to link to.
 But Sara Someone's 2-minute video of herself and her best friend talking over a few of the pivotal scenes may be fair use, and is not something you should worry about linking to.)

 Linking to subscription content through the Libraries is also a great option - a lot of our subscription content will have DOIs, PURLs, or other "permalink" options, all of which should work even for off-campus users.
-For assistance linking to any particular libraries subscription content, contact the library directly for assistance via the Ask A Librarian or by contacting your Liaison Librarians.
+For assistance linking to any particular libraries subscription content, contact the library directly for assistance via the Ask A Librarian or by contacting your Subject Librarians.

 Sharing copies